-The performance weighting, in turn, allocates more weight to models which better represent the observed behavior of the climate system as measured by the diagnostics, while down-weighting models with large discrepancies from the observations.
-We use multiple diagnostics to limit overconfidence in the case where a model fits the observations well in one diagnostic by chance, while being far away from them in several others.
-For example, we want to avoid giving heavy weight to a model based solely on its representation of the temperature trend if its year-to-year variability differs strongly from observed year-to-year variability.
-The performance weights are based on five global, horizontally-resolved diagnostics: temperature anomaly (tasANOM; calculated from tasCLIM by removing the global mean), temperature variability (tasSTD), pslANOM, and pslSTD as well as temperature trend (tasTREND).
-A detailed description of the diagnostic calculation can be found in section S2 in the supplement.
+The performance weighting, in turn, allocates more weight to models that better represent the observed behavior of the climate system as measured by the diagnostics while downweighting models with large discrepancies from the observations.
+We use multiple diagnostics to limit overconfidence in cases where a model fits the observations well in one diagnostic by chance while being far away from them in several others.
+For example, we want to avoid giving heavy weight to a model based solely on its representation of the temperature trend if its year-to-year variability differs strongly from the observed year-to-year variability.
+The performance weights are based on five global, horizontally resolved diagnostics: temperature anomaly (tasANOM; calculated from tasCLIM by removing the global mean), temperature variability (tasSTD), sea level pressure anomaly (psIANOM), sea level pressure variability (pslSTD), and the temperature trend (tasTREND).
+A detailed description of the diagnostic calculation can be found in Sect.
+S2.
 We use anomalies instead of climatologies in the performance weight in order to avoid punishing models for absolute bias in global-mean temperature and pressure, because these are not correlated with projected warming (Flato et al., 2013; Giorgi and Coppola, 2010).
-This can be different for regional cases, where, e.g., absolute temperature biases have been shown to be important for constraining projections of Arctic sea ice extent (Knutti et al., 2017b) or European summer temperatures (Selten et al., 2020).
+This can be different for regional cases, where, for example, absolute temperature biases have been shown to be important for constraining projections of the Arctic sea ice extent (Knutti et al., 2017b) or European summer temperatures (Selten et al., 2020).

 One aim of our study is to find an optimal combination of diagnostics that successfully constrains projections for our target quantity (global temperature change) while avoiding overconfidence or susceptibility to uncertainty from internal variability.
-For example, tasTREND is a powerful diagnostic because of its clear physical relationship to and high correlation with projected warming (e.g., Nijsse et al., 2020; Tokarska et al., 2020).
-However, while it has the highest correlation to the target of all investigated diagnostics, it also has the largest uncertainty due to internal variability (i.e., spread of tasTREND across ensemble members of the same model).
-Ideally, a performance weight is reflective of underlying model properties and does not depend on which ensemble member is chosen to represent that model. tasTREND does not fulfil this requirement: the spread within one model is the same order of magnitude as the spread among different models.
-To find a compromise, we divide our diagnostics into two groups: trend-based diagnostics (tasTREND) and not-trend based diagnostics (tasANOM, tasSTD, pslANOM, and pslSTD).
-Different combinations of these two groups (ranging from only not-trend based to only tasTREND) are evaluated in section 3.1 and the best performing combination is selected for the remainder of the study.
+For example, tasTREND is a powerful diagnostic due to its clear physical relationship and high correlation with projected warming (e.g., Nijsse et al., 2020; Tokarska et al., 2020).
+However, while it has the highest correlation with the target of all investigated diagnostics, it also has the largest uncertainty due to internal variability (i.e., the spread of tasTREND across ensemble members of the same model).
+Ideally, a performance weight is reflective of underlying model properties and does not depend on which ensemble member is chosen to represent that model. tasTREND does not fulfill this requirement: the spread within one model is the same order of magnitude as the spread among different models.
+To find a compromise, we divide our diagnostics into two groups: trendbased diagnostics (tasTREND) and non-trend-based diagnostics (tasANOM, tasSTD, psIANOM, and psISTD).
+Different combinations of these two groups (ranging from only non-trend-based diagnostics to only tasTREND) are evaluated in Sect.
+3.1, and the best performing combination is selected for the remainder of the study.